NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Known issues
 ************

-These are a list of known issues we are currently investigating on the Gaea system.
-Please contact the `RDHPCS support team <getting_help>` for new updates.
+The following is a list of issues we are currently investigating on the Gaea system.
+Please contact the :ref:`RDHPCS support team <getting_help>` for new updates.

 Open issues